|Biology of Cell Interactions - CNRS URA 2582|

 Figure 1.
 T lymphocyte (Tc) interacting with a cell presenting a bacterial superantigen (APC) observed by confocal microscopy.
 The actin cytoskeleton associated protein ezrin (red) and the T cell antigen receptor (green) are polarized towards the antigen presenting cell (immunofluorescence, right).
 On the left, the morphology of the two cells is seen by interferential contrast microscopy.

-Keywords: Endocytosis, intracellular traffic, interleukin 2 receptor, T cell receptor, ezrin, immunological synapse, actin cytoskeleton, Chlamydia, bacterial type III secretion
+Keywords: Endocytosis, intracellular traffic, cytokine receptor, interleukin 2, T cell receptor, ezrin, immunological synapse, actin cytoskeleton, SNARE, Chlamydia, bacterial type III secretion, cell biology, immunology

 |More informations on our web site|